Understanding the PERM process

 Post-PERM Certification: Filing the I-140 and the I-485

 - If the PERM is certified by DOL, the employer can file an I-140 petition.
 The I-140 visa petition can sometimes take months to adjudicate, although some categories allow for a premium process fee to assure a decision within 15 calendar days.
 I-140 petitions require documentation that the employer has the ability to pay the wage, in addition to other requirements.
 The government may issue a Request for Evidence with the I-140 which would cause additional delays.

 The I-485 Adjustment of Status Application

 - An I-485, Adjustment of Status application can only be filed when an applicant’s priority date is current.
 The priority date is the date either the PERM labor certification was filed or the date the I-140 was filed if the petition is exempt from the PERM requirement.
-Priority dates can take quite some time to come current, depending on the country of origin and the preference category of the employee (i.e. EB-2 vs. EB-3).
-Once the priority date comes current on a case, the employee can file the I-485 along with a work permit application.
+Priority dates can take quite some time to come current, depending on the country of birth and the preference category of the employee (i.e. EB-2 vs. EB-3).
+Once the priority date becomes current on a case, the employee can file the I-485 along with a work permit application.
 Dependent minor children and spouses can also file the I-485 and work permit applications at that same time.

 We Can Help You With The PERM Process